 - Rinse and repeat.”

 It’s hard to let go of our children.
 But in order to raise confident and independent humans, we need to first give our children the necessary tools they need to complete tasks on their own.
-And then, like Gilboa says, we need to step back and let them give it a go.
+And then, as Gilboa says, we need to step back and let them give it a go.
 Rather than shielding our children from failure, we can teach them how to work through it and learn from it.

 Let Them Experience Conflict